GameTL/swarm-final-project-ise/simulation/object_detection/README.md

-# IBject detection and classification with RGB-D Camera
+# Object detection and classification with RGB-D Camera

 This simulation utilises three turtlebot burger with 5 distinct targets in a room.
 A camera is fixed to each turtlebot

-##Simulation version
+## Simulation version
 - object_detection_1  :  basic simulstion utilising ready-to-use object detection model embeded in the camera on webots

 ## Target Constraints